lmc297/BTyper/README.md

 sudo easy_install pip
 ```

-3. Install Biopython, if necessary, by running the following command from your terminal:
+3. Install Biopython v.
+1.73, if necessary, by running the following command from your terminal (note that Biopython v.
+1.74 is not compatible with BTyper):

 ```
-pip install biopython
+pip install biopython==1.73
 ```
 Note: if you don't have permissions, you may need to use sudo: